dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 7.2.
 Debugging and Introspection

--   **Debug Mode**: A `--debug` flag on `tako exec` will enable step-by-step execution, pausing before each step and waiting for user confirmation to proceed.
+-   **Debug Mode**: A `--debug` flag on `tako exec` will enable step-by-step execution.
+    -   **Interactive Mode**: In an interactive shell, the engine will pause before each step and wait for user confirmation to proceed.
+    -   **Non-Interactive Mode**: In a non-interactive environment (e.g., CI), the engine will log the step information and continue without pausing.
 -   **State Inspection**: A `tako state inspect <run-id>` command will be provided to print the persisted state of a workflow, which is useful for debugging.

 ### 7.3.
 Testing Workflows